COVID-19 pandemic in Rajasthan: April

 On April 3, the state recorded 46 cases, bringing the total cases to 179.
 It included nine evacuees from Iran and 33 Tablighi Jamaat participants.
 Bharatpur, Bikaner, Dausa and Dholpur districts reported their first cases due to the Tablighi Jamaat members.

 On April 4, first death of the state was reported in Bikaner, as a 60-year-old woman died due to the virus.
 Till April 7, three died due to the virus.

-By 10 April, of 27 positive cases found in Bhilwara, 25 patients have been cured of the infection and 15 were discharged from hospital.
-Between 3–10 April, only two new cases have been reported in the city.
+By 10 April, of 27 positive cases found in Bhilwara, 25 patients had been cured of the infection and 15 were discharged from hospital.
+Between 3–10 April, only two new cases had been reported in the city.
 The containment strategy followed by the district administration referred as the "Bhilwara model" was praised nationwide for its effectiveness in containment of the virus.

 On 13 April, 11 new coronavirus cases were reported, bringing the total tally to 815.
-Ten in Bharatpur and one in Banswara district of the state.
+Ten were in Bharatpur and one was in Banswara district of the state.

 By 17 April, Tonk, Jodhpur, Jaisalmer, Kota, Jhalawar, Bharatpur, Banswara and Bikaner districts emerged as the new hotspots of the virus as these saw a surge in cases in April.